Acu-Yoga for Hypertension Relief

 A Healing Story Using Acupressure

 The following story illustrates all of these aspects of hypertension from a holistic perspective.
 I used to give Acupressure sessions to a successful and wealthy man who had a bad case of high blood pressure.
-One time, he relaxed so deeply that he fell asleep for a few minutes, so that his session ended a little later than usual.
+During an Acupressure session, he relaxed so deeply that he fell asleep for several minutes, so that his session ended a little later than usual.

 However, he had a doctor’s appointment soon after that, which he had neglected to tell me about.
 When he woke, he realized he’d be late and started frantically rushing around to get ready.